Jumpat/SegAnyGAussians/README.md

 - ``preview_segmentation_in_2d``: Show the 2D segmentation results with current input prompts (points, scale and score thresh).
 Note that the 2D segmentation results may be inconsistent with the 3D results.

 #### Segmentation option:
 After selecting the interest target(s).
 You can click ``segment3D`` to get the 3D segmentation results.
-If the results is not satisfied, you can click ``roll back`` to undo this segmentation or click ``clear`` to roll back to the unsegmented status.
-Otherwise, you can click ``save as`` to save the segmentation results in ``./segmentation_res/your_name.pt``, which is a binary mask for all 3D Gaussians in the 3D-GS model.
+If the results is not satisfied, you can click ``roll back`` to undo this segmentation or click ``clear`` to roll back to the unsegmented status, or you can continue to input prompts to conduct segmentation based on the temporary segmentation result.
+You can click ``save as`` to save the current segmentation results in ``./segmentation_res/your_name.pt``, which is a binary mask for all 3D Gaussians in the 3D-GS model.

 #### Clustering option:
 At any time, you can click ``cluster3d`` to get the clustering results of the current 3D-GS model.
 For example, you can directly cluster across the whole scene or cluster in the temporarily segmented objects for decomposition.
 Click ``reshuffle_cluster_color`` to shuffle the rendering colors of the clusters.